 Checking Oil Levels and Replenishing if Necessary

 Before starting the main engine, the lubricating oil level in the engine sump should be checked.
 Lubricating oil is stored in the crankcase or a drain tank below the engine.
-The sump quantity is calculated with the engine stopped but the lubricating oil pump running to ensure proper oil circulation.
+The sump quantity should be calculated with the engine stopped but the lubricating oil pump running to ensure proper oil circulation.
 If the oil level is low, it must be replenished to maintain sufficient reserves, covering the main sump and an additional 20% for the intended voyage.

 Starting Main Engine and Turbocharger Lubricating Oil Pumps